Example - From other sites

 - Level 2 - h1,.ccm-block-page-list-title a

-There is potentially a lot of data.
-There is also the banner at the top of the page to remove, so the transform is set to slice 1,2 so we just have the next 2 sections and skip the banner section.
+There is potentially a lot of data, so the transform is set to slice columns 0,5 so we have just the first few items in each section.

 To display this data, we only have 2 dimensions, so it could go in to a Table content display, or more flexibly in a Multi Level List content display.

 The Multi Level List settings used below are